Createdd/Writing/articles/IntroductionToReact.md

 ## 6. Compositions & Inheritance 🔻

-The question wheather to use composition or inheritance is basically a question of the use of JS classes.
-[This article](https://www.thoughtworks.com/insights/blog/composition-vs-inheritance-how-choose) by Steven Lowe goes into depth and he concludes:
+The question whether to use composition or inheritance is basically a question of the use of JS classes.
+[This article ⬆️](https://www.thoughtworks.com/insights/blog/composition-vs-inheritance-how-choose) by Steven Lowe goes into depth and he concludes:

 >In general, inheriting within one of these dimensions is fine.
 The problem becomes when we forget to separate the two dimensions, and start inheriting across inter-dimensional boundaries.
 >If you find that you are using a component to provide the vast majority of your functionality, creating forwarding methods on your class to call the component’s methods, exposing the component’s fields, etc., consider whether inheritance - for some or all of the desired behavior - might be more appropriate.